euraf/OpenFarmCarbonTracker/README.md

 <h2>Deploying and integrating the OFCT</h2>

-<strong>Run your own instance of the OFCT model and app</strong>
+<strong>Run your own instance of the OFCT model and app (COMING SOON) </strong>

-<strong>Call external OFCT instance from your app</strong>
+<strong>Call external OFCT instance from your app (COMING SOON) </strong>

 <h2>Acknowledgments</h2>

-The Open Farm Carbon Tracker is being developed as part of the DIGITAF project, which was funded by the EU.
+The Open Farm Carbon Tracker is being developed as part of the <a href="https://digitaf.eu/">DigitAF</a> project, which was funded by the EU.